apache/doris-website/docs/data-operate/import/group-commit-manual.md

 * The limit of WAL

   * For async_mode group commit, data is written to the Write Ahead Log (WAL).
 If the internal load succeeds, the WAL is immediately deleted.
-If the internal load fails, data is recovery by importing the WAL.
+If the internal load fails, data is recovered by loading the WAL.

   * Currently, WAL files are stored only on one disk of one BE.
 If the BE's disk is damaged or the file is mistakenly deleted, it may result in data loss.